-3Delight adds some attributes to Cinema4D's geometry using 3Delight Tags.
-These attributes allow to conveniently toggle 3Delight features on a perobject basis.
-To control some of these attributes on several objects at once, group those objects in a null object and assign the tag to this null object.
+3Delight adds some attributes to Houdini's geometry and transforms.
+These attributes allow to conveniently toggle 3Delight features on a per-object basis.
+To control some of these attributes on several objects at once, please refer to Set-Based Attributes.